HDFGroup/hsds/docs/design/obj_store_schema.md

 * "creationProperties" - a JSON object representing the dataset creation property list used at dataset creation time
 * "attributes" - a key/value collection of group atttributes
 * "created" - timestamp (seconds since epoch) of when the dataset was created
+* "lastModified" - timestamp (seconds since epoch) of when the dataset was last modified
 * "root" - the id of the root group in the domain
 * "domain" - the domain which this group is a member of
 * "acls" - access Control List for authorization overrides